dora-team/dora.dev/hugo/content/research/2024/ai-preview/index.md

 We investigated the "surfaces" where developers interact with AI, focusing on the environments and tools where AI is most commonly encountered.

-AI was prevalent in integrated development environments (IDE) and internal web interfaces, which suggests that organizations want to streamline workflows and enhance productivity by incorporating AI features directly into the tools that developers use daily.
+AI was prevalent in integrated development environments (IDEs) and internal web interfaces, which suggests that organizations want to streamline workflows and enhance productivity by incorporating AI features directly into the tools that developers use daily.

 However, we also noted roughly half of respondents reported not interacting with AI as an automated part of their tool chain.